Zetosoft/ZetoEngine2D/README.md

 Other functions available in the Engine class are:

- - **engine.performWithDelay(delay, listener, iterations = 1)** Calls a function after a delay in milliseconds, returns a timer object
+ - **engine.performWithDelay(delay, listener, iterations = 1)** Calls a function after a delay in milliseconds, returns a timer object.
+The listener function will receive the timer object as a `target` property
  - **engine.cancelTimer(timer)** Cancels a timer created with performWithDelay
  - **engine.getImageFill(id, pattern, repeat = 'repeat')** Returns an image fill object, to be used with engine objects that have the `fill` property.
-The pattern can be `repeat`, `repeat-x`, `repeat-y`, `no-repeat`.
-The fill object has the following properties:
+The pattern is optional and can be `repeat`, `repeat-x`, `repeat-y`, `no-repeat`.
+The fill object can be transitioned and has the following properties:
 	- **fill.x** The x position of the fill
 	- **fill.y** The y position of the fill
 	- **fill.xScale** The x scale of the fill
 	- **fill.yScale** The y scale of the fill
 	- **fill.rotation** The rotation of the fill
  - **engine.getData(id)** Returns a data object, loaded previously with the `loadAssets` function, used to load JSON data, and can be used to create particle emitters
- - **engine.async playAudio(id, volume = 1, time = 0, loop = false, onComplete = false)** Plays an audio file, returns an audio object
+ - **engine.async playAudio(id, volume = 1, time = 0, loop = false, onComplete = false)** Plays an audio file, returns an audio object, further documentation below
  - **engine.loadAssets(images, audio, data, onComplete, onProgress)** Loads assets, calls onComplete when all assets are loaded, and onProgress while assets are loading, use along with the `create` `event.complete` and `event.progress` functions
- - **engine.async load(moduleName, params, loadedListener, progressListener)** Loads a module, calls loadedListener when the module is loaded, and progressListener for each asset loaded
+ - **engine.async load(moduleName, params, loadedListener, progressListener)** Loads a module, calls loadedListener when the module is loaded, and progressListener for each asset loaded. `moduleName` must be in dot format, for example `game.main` like in Lua.
  - **engine.async unload(moduleName, params, unloadedListener)** Unloads a module, calls unloadedListener when `event.complete` is called inside the `destroy` function on the module being unloaded
  - **engine.pause()** Pauses the engine
  - **engine.resume()** Resumes the engine